Where should I start with philosophy?

 Thirteen thinkers across Stoicism (Marcus Aurelius), classical philosophy (Plato), existentialism (Simone de Beauvoir and Friedrich Nietzsche), Taoism (Laozi), Zen and Buddhism (Dōgen Zenji and Siddhartha Gautama), Christian mysticism (Meister Eckhart and Hildegard von Bingen), Sufi mysticism (Rumi), depth psychology (Carl Gustav Jung), comparative mythology (Joseph Campbell), and the philosophy of will (Arthur Schopenhauer).

-Open the app and talk philosophy through with the Echo of any thinker.
+Open the app and think one idea through with any of the thirteen.
 30 free messages a day, no signup.